Ranking the Xenoblade Chronicles games, from best to worst

 The game will be featured on the service over the next few weeks.
 Fans can obtain characters, backgrounds, and frames based on the game.
 Characters cost 10 Platinum Points each on My Nintendo.
 Everything else goes for 5 Platinum Points each.

-Xenoblade Chronicles X frame rate resolution
+Xenoblade Chronicles X: Definitive Edition tech analysis, including frame rate and resolution

 Digital Foundry went live with a new technical analysis going over Xenoblade Chronicles X: Definitive Edition, which covers things like frame rate and resolution.
 We also get to hear more about the changes and technical improvements Monolith Soft made to the game compared to the Wii U original.